Intramuscular Stimulation – A Neuropathic Model

 Neuropathy refers to dysfunction within a nerve or group of nerves.
 Prolonged dysfunction can cause nerves to become hyper-sensitized, ultimately intensifying our experience of pain.
 When it comes to mechanical sources of neuropathy, the most common cause is spondylosis.

 Spondylosis refers to degenerative change in the spine, resulting in a narrowing of the space between the vertebrae.
-Spinal nerve roots may then become compressed.
+Spinal nerve roots may then become compressed, as pictured above.
 The muscles innervated or supplied by these nerves can develop tight bands within them or trigger points.
 Furthermore, the tightening/shortening of these muscles impact other structures.
 For example, tendinopathy can develop due to strain on tendons, or joint pain can occur from stress across a joint.

 IMS can be an effective tool in decreasing neuropathic pain.
 Two ways in which it can be used to treat pain and dysfunction include:

-Contract-relax reflex response – stimulation by the needle triggers a reflex contraction in the muscle, after which it relaxes, and its length is restored.
+Contract-relax reflex response – stimulation by the needle causes a strong muscular contraction, which triggers a reflex response, and results in the muscle relaxing.

 Micro-trauma – the needle inflicts a micro-trauma to the tissue which creates an inflammatory response in the muscle (i.e. stimulates protein synthesis), ultimately facilitating healing.